Important

 Vessels API

-The get_vessel_info() function allows you to get vessel identity details from the GFW Vessels API.
+The get_vessel_info() function allows you to get vessel identity details from the Vessels API.

 There are two search types: search, and id.